autonity/autonity-oracle/plugins/README.md

 	State() (PluginState, error)
 }

-// PluginPriceReport is the returned data samples from adapters which carry the prices and bad symbols if there are any
+// PluginPriceReport is the returned data samples from adapters which carry the prices and those symbols of no data if
-// invalid symbols which is not recognisable by the data source. type PluginPriceReport struct {
+// there are any unrecognisable symbols from the data source side. type PluginPriceReport struct {
 	Prices                []Price
-	BadSymbols []string
+	UnRecognizableSymbols []string
 }

 // in autonity-oracle/types/types.go, there is a type Price: